Telescopic & Open Sights

 Straight tube scopes look very 'African' but give no advantage in low light conditions

-(Place cursor on image for details)
+(Click on images for full details)

 Open Rifle Sights

 - Make sure both the front and rear sights are solidly in place and not going to fall off.